loda-lang/loda-programs/programs/README.md

 * [A158953](oeis/A158953.asm): Trajectory of 12 under repeated application of the map n --> A102370(n) .
 * [A159469](oeis/A159469.asm): Maximum remainder when (k + 1)^n + (k - 1)^n is divided by k^2 for variable n and k > 2.
 * [A159920](oeis/A159920.asm): Sums of the antidiagonals of Sundaram's sieve (A159919).
+* [A159938](oeis/A159938.asm): The number of homogeneous trisubstituted linear alkanes.
 * [A160378](oeis/A160378.asm): a(n) = n^3 - n*(n+1)/2.
 * [A160457](oeis/A160457.asm): a(n) = n^2 - 2*n + 2.
 * [A160542](oeis/A160542.asm): Not divisible by 11